sunilsharma08/AppUtility/README.md

 # AppUtility
-AppUtility is a library which contains small code snippets that we need in almost every project like converting color hex to rgb, checking internet connectivity, etc.
+AppUtility is collection of useful extensions and subclass of standard classes like UIImageView,String,etc.
+Goal is to make develement little easier by keeping most used methods and some common features that we expect from standard classes.
+These common methods we need in almost every project like converting color hex to RGB, String height, Image zoom, Internet connection check, etc. So it is try to collect all those methods in single place.
+Some code snippets are taken Stackoverflow, Github and some are added by me.

 # Installation
 Just drag the folder "AppUtility" with the source files into your project.